wyatt-toure/guppy-colour-learning/README.md

 If you want to reproduce specific result from the analyses you can open either `analysis-experiment-1.Rmd` for results from experiment 1 or `analysis-experiment-2.Rmd` for results from experiment 2.
+Both are located in the root directory.
 You can select the Run All option under the Code option in the navbar of RStudio to execute all the code chunks.
 You can also run all chunks independently as well though we advise that you do so sequentially since variables necessary for the analysis are created as the script progresses.

 ## Directory structure